godotengine/godot-docs/classes/class_control.rst

 | *Getter* | get_focus_neighbour()      |
 +----------+----------------------------+

-Tells Godot which node it should give keyboard focus to if the user presses Shift+Tab, the top arrow on the keyboard or top on a gamepad.
+Tells Godot which node it should give keyboard focus to if the user presses the top arrow on the keyboard or top on a gamepad by default.
+You can change the key by editing the ``ui_top`` input action.
 The node must be a ``Control``.
 If this property is not set, Godot will give focus to the closest ``Control`` to the bottom of this one.

 .. _class_Control_focus_next: